-These days, our oldest is away at college, our second oldest has high school activities and a job that keeps her very busy.
-The twins play sports and have other activities, but we sit down every evening at the kitchen table (no electronics allowed) and eat together as a family.
-Whoever is there, or whomever may stop by, there is always plenty; but nothing makes me happier than when EVERYONE is home, and I look around my table and there is a “seat in every seat.”
+Even with our busy schedules, the four of us here at home sit down almost every evening at the kitchen table (no electronics allowed) and eat together as a family.
+On Sundays, everyone comes for our big family dinner of the week.
+Whoever is here, or whoever may stop by, there is always plenty; but nothing makes me happier than when EVERYONE is home, and I can look around my table and there is a “seat in every seat.”
 Then my heart is full.

 To read more on how I got the name, find it on my post, “Why An Affair from the Heart?“